Usage

 Cisco 2960 and the local network card features VLAN hardware

-is the frame is tagged with some VLAN (usually VLAN 1) and your
+this is that the frame is tagged with some VLAN (usually VLAN

-network card is filtering VLAN.
-This is not the only available
+1) and your network card filters VLANs.
+This is not the only

-solution to work-around this problem.
-If you are concerned
+available solution to work around this problem.
+If you are

-about performance issues, you can also tag the VLAN 1 on each
+concerned about performance issues, you can also tag VLAN 1 on

 Linux.
-On other OS, either disable VLAN acceleration, tag VLAN
+On other OSes, either disable VLAN acceleration, tag

 unconfigure system interface promiscuous